ajinjue/ajinjue/README.md

 - 👯 I’m looking to collaborate on **Data Analysis/ Engineering Projects**

-- 👨‍💻 All of my trainings & projects (portfolio) at Datacamp is available at [Datacamp](https://www.datacamp.com/portfolio/collinusakwayaga)
+- 👨‍💻 All of my trainings & projects (portfolio) at Datacamp are available at [Datacamp](https://www.datacamp.com/portfolio/collinusakwayaga)

 - 👀 I’m interested in **everything about data**
 - 📫 How to reach me [![Linkedin Badge](https://img.shields.io/badge/-Collinus-0072b1?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/akwayaga-collinus-ajinjue/ "Connect on LinkedIn")